PLUS Program Services

 - Memory strategies

 Students at all PLUS Program levels receive support during their transition from high school to college as well as college to career.
-Learning Consultants work with each student’s unique needs to promote student independence through the development of skills essential for success in college and a future career.
+Learning Coordinators and/or Consultants work with each student’s unique needs to promote student independence through the development of skills essential for success in college and a future career.

 - Self-advocacy is understanding ones learning needs and communicating those needs to others.